filipmiik/standardproxyheaders/README.md

 Forwarded `for` field configuration, `remote > header > value` if more are specified at the same time.

-- If `forwardedByRemote` is `true`, the field is set to the hostname of the remote address.
+- If `forwardedForRemote` is `true`, the field is set to the hostname of the remote address.
-- If `forwardedByHeader` is not empty, the field is set to the value of such request header.
+- If `forwardedForHeader` is not empty, the field is set to the value of such request header.
-- If `forwardedByValue` is not empty, the field is set to the provided value.
+- If `forwardedForValue` is not empty, the field is set to the provided value.

-> When using the ProxyProtocol module, the `forwardedByRemote` can be used to get the client IP address since the remote
+> When using the ProxyProtocol module, the `forwardedForRemote` can be used to get the client IP address since the remote
 > address is resolved to the one from the proxy header.

 #### Forwarded host field